gepruts/ViewFinder-for-Everything/README.md

     7. Do the same for longitude
     8. OK
-    9. Let Everything scan all matching photos for these properties (progress is shown in he status bar)
+    9. Let Everything scan all matching photos for these properties (progress is shown in the status bar)